cxesmc/runme/README.md

 # runme

 `runme` is a general script to perform all preiminary steps needed to run a program, and then to run it.
 In fact, it is almost too simple.
-But we have found it useful in many contexts so it seemed worth it.
+But we have found it useful in many contexts so it seemed worth it to make it available and general to facilitate any further development.
 `runme` is written in Python and makes use of a couple of JSON configuration files to make it extensible.

 ## Basic uses

-Once an executable has been created, you can run the model.
-This can be achieved via the included Python job submission script runylmo.
+Once an executable has been created, you can prepare an experiment and run it using the included Python job submission script `runme`.
 The following steps are carried out via the script:

 1. The run directory directory is created.
 2. The executable is copied to the run directory.